Types of Access Control Systems

 It is the best solution when it comes to securing your facility, providing a much higher level of security, unlimited scalability, minimal effort, greater convenience and maintain simplicity.
 The access permissions are stored, managed and processed on a network of remote servers hosted on the Internet, rather than on local servers or personal computers.
-This allows an administrator to manage the permissions from anywhere and anytime, simply by using a browser.
-Unlike other Access Control models, which consumes lot of resources, CBAC saves internal resources and offers subscriptions that can increase your company’s bottom line.
+Cloud-based access storage allows an administrator to manage the permissions from anywhere and anytime, simply by using a browser.
+Unlike other access control types or models, which consume a lot of resources, CBAC saves internal resources and offers subscriptions that can increase your company’s bottom line.

 On-premise Access Control (OOAC)

 It offer a level of security and control that’s simply not possible in the cloud.
 Business can control, manage and handle the data by their own dedicated employee or IT staff.
 The access permissions are implemented on local servers or personal computers, that are managed daily by the internal security, IT personnel, or both.
 These access control software platforms needs regular maintenance to ensure proper functioning.
 There is no doubt that the traditional OOAC is proven to be a highly effective physical security solution all over the world.